.claude/agents/explorer.md --- name: explorer description: Map unfamiliar code — summarize files, identify entry points, trace data flow tools: - Read - Grep - Glob mcpServers: # Explorer gets read-only GitHub access; no edit privileges. github-readonly: command: npx args: ["-y", "@modelcontextproto

 The big idea: sub-agents transform Claude Code from assistant to orchestra.
 Define specialists, give each the minimum tools it needs, and compose them into workflows that are faster and safer than any single agent could be.

-What is the core idea behind "Agentic Shell Workflows — Claude Code Sub-Agents in Practice"?
+What is the main idea of "Agentic Shell Workflows — Claude Code Sub-Agents in Practice"?

-Which best describes the scope of "Agentic Shell Workflows — Claude Code Sub-Agents in Practice"?
+Which action would help you apply "Agentic Shell Workflows — Claude Code Sub-Agents in Practice" responsibly?